Ashford International Rail Connectivity Project (Ashford Spurs)

 - Kent and Medway Economic Partnership

-It will be funded by a contribution of £9.8 million from the Local Growth Fund, provided as part of the Growth Deal to the South East Local Enterprise Partnership.
-An additional £700,000 has been committed by Kent County Council to deliver this scheme with the support of the Regions of Connected Knowledge (RoCK) Project, an EU-funded project through its Interreg IVB North-West Europe Programme.
+The funding consisted of a contribution of £9.8 million from the Local Growth Fund, provided as part of the growth deal to the South East Local Enterprise Partnership.
+An additional £700,000 was committed by the council to deliver the scheme with the support of the Regions of Connected Knowledge (RoCK) Project, an EU funded project through its Interreg IVB North-West Europe Programme.